gpimblott/SpringBootStarter/readme.md

  * Client example application

 ---
+## Configuration

+The application comes with an embedded config file, application.properties, in the JAR file.
+To replace this a new configuration should be placed in a 'config' sub-directory of the main directory

+---
 ## Building the application
 The application can be built outside of an IDE using the standard Gradle commands